axtk/routescape/README.md

 };
 ```

+The functional route matching by means of `withRoute()` offers a simple and consistent way to render both components and props based on the current location.

-Note that both the intro link's `className` and `<main>` are rendered in a similar fashion using the same route-matching function `withRoute()`.
+Note that both the intro link's `className` and `<main>` are rendered in a similar fashion using the same route-matching function.

-(With the component-based route matching adopted by some routers, to conditionally render a component and to mark a link as active via its props have to be handled differently.)
+(With the component-based route matching adopted by some routers, conditionally rendering a component and marking a link as active via its props have to be handled differently.)

 ## Route parameters